omarthamri/ShoppingApp/README.md

 # ShoppingApp

-ShoppingApp is a shopping application written in swift that offer its users the possibility to see fashion trends for women, men and children.
+ShoppingApp is a shopping application written in swift that offer its users the possibility to see fashion trends for women, men and kids.

 # Screenshots